 Tall and majestic, August’s birth flower – the gladiolus – captures the essence of warm summer days.
-Playful ruffled leaves of a trumpet-like flower feature striking combinations and patterns of color – from delicate pastels to vibrant reds and purple.
+The playful ruffled leaves of the trumpet-like flower feature striking combinations and patterns of color – from delicate pastels to vibrant reds and purple.

-Dramatic gladiolus flowers that bloom during July and August look impressively statuesque in any floral arrangement.
-Birthday wishes or declaration of love; acknowledgment or remembrance, gladiolus is the perfect choice for any occasion.
+Blooming during July and August, the gladiolus flower looks impressively statuesque in any floral arrangement.
+From birthdays to anniversaries; as professional flower gifters, Russian Flora knows that this floral bloom is a versatile choice for any special occasion.
 Though you might have already fallen in love with August’s birth flower’s stoic beauty, there are many interesting facts about gladiolus that will help you get to know these beautiful blooms even better.
+Scroll below to discover more!

 What Does the Name Gladiolus Mean?

-Native to South Africa and Asia gladioli became known in the West only in the late 18th century.
-Large quantities of these exotic blooms were imported to Europe back then.
-Originally derived from only seven species now there exist thousands of cultivated varieties and hybrids.
-The flowers come in all sizes, types, patterns and colors.
-They mix in very well with other spring and summer blooms.
-There is a gladiolus to complement every garden and every floral arrangement out there.
+Native to South Africa and Asia – The gladioli became known in the West in the late 18th century, when large quantities of these exotic blooms were imported to Europe.
+Originally derived from only seven species, there are now thousands of cultivated varieties and hybrids that exist across the globe.
+Coming in all sizes, types, patterns and colors, they mix very well with other spring and summer blooms.
+The gladiolus is a complement to every garden and curated floral arrangement out there.

 What Do Gladiolus Flowers Mean?